 The funding of K-12 public schools in Ohio is a joint effort between the state and local school districts.
 State foundation funding distributions to school districts are determined by the biennial budget bill.
 The state budget is adopted in odd numbered years and implemented beginning in even numbered years.
-The 131th General Assembly adopted the FY 2016-2017 biennium budget in June 2015.
-We have been told that the current funding formula is basically the same as it was with the last biennium budget.
-Payments are received twice per month.
+The 132nd General Assembly adopted the FY 2018-2019 biennium budget in June 2017.